StarpTech/FastGraph/README.md

 ### Cache authenticated data

 You can change the cache scope to `AUTHENTICATED` to enforce all requests are cached in relation to the _Authorization_ header.
 A more powerful feature is to mark specifc GraphQL types as private.
-In this way a GraphQL query that contains the following types `PRIVATE_TYPES=User` is handled as `AUTHENTICATED`.
-This can increase you cache hit rate dramatically.
+In this way a GraphQL query that contains the following types `PRIVATE_TYPES=User` is handled as scope:`AUTHENTICATED`.
+This can increase your cache hit rate dramatically.
 In order to use this feature, you have to provide your latest GraphQL schema to GraphCDN.
 We provide two options:

 1. Push the schema manually to cloudflare.